0xCAFEDECAF/VanLiveConnect/README.md

 ESP8266 / ESP8285 based board, e.g. [Wemos/Lolin D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html)
 is supported.

 The application will host a HTML web page on standard port 80.
-It will also host a websocket server on standard port 81.
-The served web page comes with some JavaScript that connects to this websocket server in order to stream the live data to be visualised.
+It will also host a WebSocket server on standard port 81.
+The served web page comes with some JavaScript that connects to this WebSocket server in order to stream the live data to be visualised.

 The web page itself, as served by this sketch, uses and self-hosts the following open-source bundles: